Karan-develops/Data-Structures-Algo/Graph-Ques/readmeGraphQ.md

 - LC - 1443 - Medium - Minimum Time to Collect All Apples in a Tree
 - LC - 1519 - Medium - Number of Nodes in the Sub-Tree With the Same Label
 - LC - 1743 - Medium - Restore the Array From Adjacent Pairs
+- LC - 2596 - Medium - Check Knight Tour Configuration
+- LC - 2192 - Medium - All Ancestors of a Node in a Directed Acyclic Graph

 #### 2. BFS ( Breadth First Search) 🛳️